Beverage Grade CO2: Everything You Need to Know in Bars, Breweries & Restaurants | Coldbreak

 Safety

 As a business owner dealing with CO2 in our daily operations, safety is paramount when handling this essential yet potentially hazardous gas.
-Here's how we approach CO2 safety in our business:
+Ensuring the safe handling of CO2 is particularly important when it is used to carbonate beverages, as any contamination can affect the quality and safety of the final product.
+Here’s how we approach CO2 safety in our business:

 Understanding CO2 Risks: CO2 is colorless and odorless, making it hard to detect.
 In high concentrations, it can displace oxygen, leading to asphyxiation.
 We’re always mindful of this, especially in confined spaces.